The Cambridge Advantage: Work hard, play hard

 - 50+ sports available, with opportunities to get involved at any level

 University is about trying things you've never had the chance to do before (and might never get the chance to do again).
 At Cambridge, you can do almost anything at almost any level, from 'having a go' to semi-professional, and your extra-curricular activities may even provide a springboard for subsequent careers.

-Cambridge has a vibrant political scene and more than 50 political clubs and societies with a range of affiliations which allow students to debate local, national and international political issues.
+Cambridge has a vibrant political scene and around 50 political clubs and societies with a range of affiliations which allow students to debate local, national and international political issues.

-You could also get involved in CUSU or your College students' union; or go along to the Union Society's debates, where notable figures from the media and politics (such as Ken Livingstone, Rupert Everett and Dara O Briain) regularly speak alongside the student members.
+You could also get involved in CUSU or your College students' union, or go along to the Union Society's debates, where notable figures from the media and politics (such as Ken Livingstone, Rupert Everett, Russell Brand and Dara O Briain) regularly speak alongside the student members.